Jaitpur, Kulpahar

-Jaitpur is a town in Kulpahar sub-district of Uttar Pradesh.
+Jaitpur is a village in Kulpahar sub-district of Uttar Pradesh.
 It lies at a distance of 10 km from Kulpahar on Kulpahar-Nowgong Highway.
-The famous Belasagar lake is situated in this town.
+The famous Belasagar lake is situated in this village.

 History

 Jaitpur was the former capital of Jaitpur State, one of the former princely states in the British Empire in India.
 There were two forts in the area.

 In Jaitpur Bajirao peshwa defeated mughal general Muhaamad Khan Bangash In 1729.